hacktisch/media-tunnel/README.md

 Be careful when adding this key to your `.env` file, as it often includes newline characters (\n).
 You'll need to replace all instances of `\n` with `\\n` to preserve the formatting within your `.env` file.

 ## Running the Server
 After setting up your environment variables, you can run the server with npm start.
-The server will start on the port number provided in the PORT environment variable, or default to 3000 if PORT is not defined.
+The server will start on the port number provided in the `PORT` environment variable, or default to 4444 if `PORT` is not defined.

 ## Contributing
 This project welcomes contributions from the community.
 Please read our contributing guide to get started.